Very clear and very present danger

-The insanity of assuming whoever has one man standing is the winner.
+Whoever has one man standing is the winner

 The Doomsday Clock has been placed several minutes before “midnight” again – three minutes to midnight.
 Midnight means the human race, humankind, is done, finished, wiped out.
 That includes the flora and fauna that has done nothing to deserve extinction.